PMMLP/Mobs/README.md

 ```

 # Note
-This project takes quite a lot of time and I probably can not do it all my self.
+This project takes quite a lot of time, and I probably can not do it all myself.
 Every help is welcome and appreciated :)

 # Mobs List